The Time is Now!

 The need to build THE NEW Y IS AS URGENT AS EVER.
 Economic, health care and educational crises grow daily, and the new Y will be part of the solution: Expanding our umbrella of proven preventative health and wellness programming, growing our child care footprint in Lane County, and a financial SUPPORT NETWORK THAT SERVES EVERYONE.

-This new site for the Eugene Family YMCA will serve as an organization-wide headquarters and will replace the current facility (with the exception of the current Tennis Center).
-The new facility will provide a home for growing membership, and it will house the operations and offices for the programs reaching our entire community.
+This NEW FLAGSHIP FACILITY will serve as an organization-wide headquarters and will replace the current facility (with the exception of the current Tennis Center).
+The new facility will provide a home for growing membership, and it will house the operations and offices for the programs throughout Lane County.

-A substantial portion of the new Y will offer public space available to the entire community to socialize, watch their children participate in programming and exchange ideas.
+A substantial portion of the new Y will offer PUBLIC SPACE AVAILABLE TO THE ENTIRE COMMUNITY to socialize, watch their children participate in programs and exchange ideas.

 Our vision for the next century of growth starts with the construction of a modern facility—one with the capacity to serve our community for many years to come.